Which Nutrients do I Need during Pregnancy?

 While the phrase “eating for two,” isn’t exactly accurate, you do need to think for two and prioritize food quality.

-How much should I eat when pregnant?
+How much should I eat while pregnant?

 In the first trimester, your body does not yet need additional calories to support your baby (a developing fetus is small!).1 However, in the second and third trimesters, your calorie needs do increase.